 Nicola started working with us in November 2017 as Project Manager.
 After working in the NHS, she changed career after completing a postgraduate diploma in Environmental Decision Making in 2009.
 Nicola gained experience on a variety of projects, for both the RSPB and Woodland Trust, across the UK.

 Now working closer to home, her role includes working with partners and landowners to develop river restoration opportunities to improve Lincolnshire’s rivers and waterways.

-After graduating from the University of Lincoln in 2005 with a degree in Conservation Biology (Animal Behaviour), Gail has spent the last 13 years both working and volunteering for conservation charities including the Wildlife Trusts and the RSPB.
+Since graduating from the University of Lincoln in 2005 with a degree in Conservation Biology (Animal Behaviour), Gail has been working and volunteering for conservation charities across the Midlands, including the Wildlife Trusts and the RSPB.

 Gail joined Lincolnshire Rivers Trust in 2018, bringing with her a wealth of skills and experience, ranging from Environmental Education to Project Management.
-Her role involves working to inspire and engage local communities and schools with projects to protect, enhance and restore Lincolnshire’s waterways as well as getting stuck in with the amazing volunteer team.
+Her role involves working to inspire and engage local communities and schools with projects to protect, enhance and restore Lincolnshire’s waterways as well as getting stuck in with our amazing volunteer team.

 Sue joined the team in July 2018 working as our Administrator two days per week.
 Initially working as a chartered librarian after graduating from Leeds Polytechnic, Sue worked in a wide range of administration and project management roles in the Civil Service for a number of years, before joining Bishop Grosseteste University as an Administrator.